sesha-k/OracleTask/README.md

 Then we simply copy the left digits to right WITHOUT INCREMENTING middle.

-X>Z
-    then
-    XYX is next palindrome.
+X>Z then XYX is next palindrome.

 EXAMPLE:
     431
     **starting from middle**
     4>1
-      So copy 4 to 1
+    so copy 4 to 1
     4-3-4
     And 434 is next Palindrome of 431.

 421101
     **starting from middle**

    1==1 => iter next 2 digits
    2>0
    So copy all digits on left to right

 i.e